 From June 1995 until December 2002, the Company developed, marketed, licensed and supported a suite of security software products designed to prevent unauthorized access to critical information residing on networked servers, desktops and laptops.
-In May 2003, the
+In December 2002, the Company discontinued its security software product line and associated operations, ceased its product development and eliminated its sales and marketing efforts.
+In May 2003, the Company completed the sale of its security software technology and related intellectual property to an unaffiliated foreign corporation for an aggregate consideration of \$415,000.